 The less they resemble classes at school, the better, and the child has to be motivated and enjoy learning, too.

 The success of private tutorials hinges on this.
 If you think you’ve made the wrong choice of tutor, don’t hesitate to change them as soon as possible.
-English lessons can be costly, you don’t want to waste your money on ones that aren’t working.
+English lessons or esol courses can be costly, you don't want to waste your money on ones that aren't working.

 Private tutorials are more effective for enthusiastic learners and group tutorials are an ideal solution for children under three.
 It’s best to wait until they reach 4 or 5 years old before considering a one-on-one private tutorial.
 Don't forget that private tutorials can also take place at your home or at the tutor’s home, too, depending on what's most convenient for you.